What is Christian Meditation?

 That sounds simple enough, right?
-But many things gets in the way of us just being with God.
-With our busy and hurried schedules it is often difficult to put aside time to give God any uninterrupted time in our day.
+But many things get in the way of us just being with God.
+With our busy and hurried schedules, it is often difficult to put aside time to give God any uninterrupted time in our day.
 When asked, many believers would say that an intimate relationship with Christ is first and foremost, yet how many of those same Christians actually spend time getting more acquainted with God in a personal way?

 Fellowship with the saints, attending church, and serving the Lord are all necessary, but none of these can take precedent over worshiping our Savior in Spirit and in Truth.
 The Bibles says that these are the types of worshipers that He seeks.

-Although Christian meditation is a great tool for restoring peace of mind, promoting inner healing, and eliminating stress, it can also strength our relationship with God as we present our bodies as living sacrifices and surrender our will for his plans.
+Although Christian meditation is a great tool for restoring peace of mind, promoting inner healing, and eliminating stress, it can also strengthen our relationship with God as we present our bodies as living sacrifices and surrender our will for his plans.